European Rewilding Network

 Fauna (mega) species present: Carnivorous animals: Fox (Vulpes vulpes), Weasel (Mustela nivalis), Stone Marten (Martes foina), European Badger (Meles meles), Common Genet (Genetta genetta), Egyptian mongoose (Herpestes ichneumon)

-Uniqueness of the project: In the metropolitan area of Lisbon, the capital and the largest city of Portugal, Quinta do Pisão represents a semi-wild area where nature finds its way through the natural process of recovery, and where biological diversity gains a new dimension with endangered habitat/species being fully recovered and protected.
-Man and nature are working together and helping each other to maintain a living landscape.
+Uniqueness of the project: In the Sintra-Cascais Natural Park, Cascais Rewilding, represents a semi-wild area where nature finds its way through the natural process of recovery, and where biological diversity gains a new dimension with endangered habitat/species being fully recovered and protected.
+People and nature are working together and helping each other to maintain a living landscape.
+The introduction of feral donkeys, wild horses, and roe deer contributed to a significant increase biological diversity and ecological functions.
+In consequence, reinforcing the nature tourism offer in Cascais, and thus contributing to the strengthening of the local economy.

 Other activities: Community involved, Eco tourism, Education, Other, Recreational activities, Research, Sale of sustainable products

-Results you aim to accomplish in 10 years from now on: We foresee a landscape mosaic of oak forest, natural grassland and scrub land, maintained by free herds of native sheep, Sorraia Horses and Miranda donkeys.
-The park, recognised for its natural values and visited for nature and educational purposes, will be a national wide best practice case for land management in peri-urban areas.
+Results you aim to accomplish in 10 years from now on: We foresee a landscape mosaic of native forest species, natural grassland and scrub land, resilience to climate change pressures and impacts, particularly to wildfires, extreme weather events and pests and diseases, while preventing soil erosion, promoting the diversification of ecosystem services, and ensuring biodiversity and ecologic corridors by implementing natural grazing management with free herds of native Garranos and Sorraia wild horses, roe deer and semi feral Miranda donkeys.
+The Cascais rewilding area, will be recognized for its natural values and visited for nature and educational purposes, and it will be a national and international wide best practice case for land management in peri-urban areas.
+A nature tourism-based operation will allow visitors to visit specific site with a guide to learn about rewilding, the roll of free herds in the landscape and the ecosystem services provide by this animals.

-Results so far: We made a wide survey of the fauna and flora reference situation and foresee the potential for habitat/species recovery.
-All this information can be found in the Biodiversity Management Plan.
+Results so far: A general survey of fauna and flora was developed, a base line assessment and a reference situation was established.
+This foresee the potential for habitat/species recovery, and objectives and actions were identified and are described in a Biodiversity Management Plan.

-We have gained support from the community and raised awareness about the project and its goals, resulting in increasing number of visitors in the park, as well as in nature activities, workshops, trekking, donkey and horse riding.
-We can notice the communities’ support and recognition.
+We have gained support from the community and raised awareness about the project and its goals, resulting in increased number of visitors, as well as in nature activities, workshops.

-Inspirational value: The project is a fine example of how to take up the challenge of an abandoned and vandalised landscape and to give it back its value by allowing nature and local grazing species to come back.
-Being closely located near a capital city gives urban visitors a sense of the historical and natural past.
+Inspirational value: The project is a fine example of how to take up the challenge of an abandoned and vandalized landscape and recover its value by allowing nature and local grazing species to return.
+Being closely located near the capital city, gives urban visitors a sense of the historical and natural past.
+It also shows the case that wildlife has an active role in habitat management natural succession, and wildfire prevention, besides the educational and nature tourism proposes.
+For the local community and parc users the sense of belonging will grow, with direct impact in “close to nature” behaviors and more respect for wild animal free roaming in the area.

-Experience you would like to share: We started from scratch, with no budget, no human recourses and no detailed knowledge about the place.
-It is a step by step process in which we are always looking for a better solution that will enhance our work and the community recognition.
+Experience you would like to share: We started from scratch, working in a 380-ha, Quinta do Pisão, with no budget, no human recourses, and no detailed knowledge about the place.
+It was a step-by-step process in which we were always looking for a better solution that will enhance our work and community recognition.

-The community naturally started to come and look inside the park, asking what was going on.
+The community naturally started to come and look inside the park, asking for more information about the project.
 By then, we knew we got their attention.
-That was a small but a very important victory.
-People remembered how this land looked before and how it was managed and they associated it with our work.
+That was a small but very important achievement.
+People remembered how this land looked before and how it was managed, and they associated it with our work.

-Experience you would like to gain: Considering the past 10 years of work, we know that we still have a long way to go.
-Our major concern is the impact of visitors to the park which we have recently started monitoring.
-However, we certainly need to learn more about it, and readjust the park management to minimise negative impacts on wildlife.
-Since we have no experience in this particular issue, all the information and best case studies are welcome.
-We also would like to gain more experience about fund raising activities, engaging the community and communication strategies.<br /> Other and more technical questions are about monitoring and surveys on herd impact in scrub land and particular habitats such as orchids and how to find the right balance to avoid overgrazing even if the herd runs freely in the landscape.
+Experience you would like to gain: Considering the past 10/15 years of work, we know that we still have a long way to go.
+Our major concern is the impact of visitors to the Sintra-Cascais Natural Park, Cascais municipality (SCNP-C), which we have monitoring.
+However, we certainly need to learn more about it and readjust the SCNP-C management to minimize negative impacts on wildlife.
+Since we have no experience in this issue, all the information and best-case studies are welcome.
+We also would like to gain more experience in fundraising activities, engaging the community, and communication strategies Other and more technical questions are about monitoring and surveys on herd impact in scrubland and particular habitats such as orchids and how to find the right balance to avoid overgrazing even if the herd runs freely in the landscape.

 Map